Where to Stay in Banff: A Complete Guide for First Timers

 The whole area is an outdoor lover’s paradise, filled with countless hiking and cycling trails, some of the prettiest scenery you will ever see, like Insta-famous Moraine Lake, and some fantastic wildlife spotting opportunities.

-If you’re like most people, you only have a short time in Banff, so the question of where to stay in Banff is an important one to make the most of your limited time.
+If you’re like most people, you only have a short time in Banff, so the question of where to stay is an important one to make the most of your limited time.

 In this guide, we’re going to go through our perspective on the best places to stay in Banff.

-We’ll start with a quick overview of how to structure your trip, which is very much relevant to choosing where to stay in Banff, before moving on to three potential home bases for exploring the park.
+We’ll start with a quick overview of how to structure your trip, which is very much relevant to choosing a place to stay, before moving on to three potential home bases for exploring the park.

 For each place, we’ll give you an overview of the place, our view on the pros and cons of staying there, a few highlights that you shouldn’t miss, and five or so places to stay that stand out to us for one reason or another.